danwow/danwow/README.md

 - 🚀 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-- 🌱 I’m currently working as Data Engineer at Bayer Crop Science, in the R&D team.
+- 🌱 I’m currently working as Data Engineer at Bayer Crop Science, in the R&D team, in Brazil.

 - 👀 Looking for networking and putting all my efforts into finding a job opportunity abroad, move to another country and have new experiences.